 Under the umbrella name Spectra (Space Is an Organism), I collaborate with Andrea Božić, exploring the relationship between attention and an embodied experience of space: how the (re)organisation of attention and space affects one’s sense of ‘reality’ and the modes of spectatorship emerging from it.
-How – when the logics of attention and space are altered – might an imaginary new space appear where they overlap?
+How – when the logics of attention and space are altered – might a new ‘imaginal’ space appear in their overlap?

 We create installations and performance environments that (re)organise the logic of how space functions, provoking an investigative gaze through an embodied experience of artificially constructed but real spaces.
 We overlap the spatiotemporal logic of dreams, the interactivity of gameplay and the deep-time scales of cosmology and quantum physics with the space here and now.
 Incorporating the apparatus and the architecture of the site with visitors’ own presence as part of the work, we create a porous border between the work, the stage and the world.